hdShang/arxiv-daily/docs/cs-CV/2025-10-30/papers/251026173v1-motdiff-high-resolution-motion-trajectory-estimation-from-a-single-b.md

 ---
 layout: default
-title: MoTDiff: High-resolution Motion Trajectory estimation from a single blurred image using Diffusion models
+title: "MoTDiff: High-resolution Motion Trajectory estimation from a single blurred image using Diffusion models"
 ---

 # MoTDiff: High-resolution Motion Trajectory estimation from a single blurred image using Diffusion models